hash123shaikh/GNN_predict_LRR/README.md

 ```
 numpy, setuptools       ← needed by everything else
       ↓
-torch, torchvision      ← needed by torch-geometric
+torch                   ← needed by torch-geometric
       ↓
 torch-scatter/sparse    ← needed by torch-geometric
       ↓